arya-5990/arya-5990/README.md

 ### Open Source Focus

-I am currently learning how to navigate large codebases and improve project maintainability.
+I am currently learning how to navigate large codebases and improve project maintainability across various web and backend projects.

-* **Targeting:** [Insert Organization Name]
 * **Current Activity:** Enhancing documentation, fixing bugs, and learning CI/CD pipelines.
-* **Objective:** Establishing long-term involvement with a single community to contribute high-impact features.
+* **Objective:** Establishing long-term involvement with an organization to contribute high-impact features and improve system reliability.

 ---

 ### Learning and Growth

 * **Clean Code:** Prioritizing readability and the principle of leaving code better than I found it.
-* **Communication:** Engaging in project mailing lists and developer chat channels.
+* **Communication:** Engaging in project mailing lists and developer chat channels to understand community standards.
 * **QA & Testing:** Deepening my understanding of automated testing and quality assurance in open-source projects.

 ---